liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

         - The portlet model allows one to encode changes to the portlet's mode, window state and or security (access) level in self-referencing URLs or as a response to an action request.
 Because the form of this encoding is not specified by the portlet standard these values aren't manipulated in the portlet URL's query string.
-Rather changes are expressed by operating directly on a `PortletURL` object (render phase) or the `actionResponse` (action phase).
+Rather changes are expressed by operating directly on a `PortletURL` object (header phase) or the `actionResponse` (action phase).
 As `encodeActionURL()` isolates Faces clients from these APIs/objects, an alternative technique is provided so `encodeActionURL()` can recognize and incorporate the necessary changes.
 This technique recognizes special query string parameters in the `inputURL` which are extracted and processed using the